We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - a sore throat

-There are many ways to keep the mouth lubricated and prevent the symptoms of dry mouth.
+There are many ways to keep the mouth lubricated and prevent dry mouth.

 - avoiding mouthwashes that contain alcohol.
 A range of alcohol-free mouthwash is available for purchase online.

-- using a humidifier to add moisture to a bedroom, which may help reduce dry mouth symptoms that develop during sleep.
+- using a humidifier to add moisture to a bedroom, which may help reduce dry mouth that develops during sleep.
 Humidifiers are available for purchase online.